ashley-ley/map-data-analysis/README.md

 - Fifth Grade: 199
 - Sixth Grade: 205

-However, it's essential to note that these values do not account for the educational disruptions brought about by the COVID-19 pandemic.
+However, it's essential to note that these values do not account for the educational disruptions brought about by the COVID-19 pandemic, student learning disabilities or other factors that could lead to a student being below grade level.

 ## Key Questions Addressed

 - Are students demonstrating continuous academic growth over time?
-- Which group of students exhibited the most significant academic growth, including Emergent Bilinguals (EBs), Special Education (SpEd) students, or Honors students?****
+- Which group of students exhibited the most significant academic growth, including Emergent Bilinguals (EBs), Special Education (SpEd) students, or Honors students?
 - Did the COVID-19 pandemic have a measurable impact on student growth?

 ## Results